CriticalMoments/CMSaasStarter/README.md

 ### Pricing

-There’s no cost for using this template; we’re MIT open source.
+**There’s no cost for using this template**.
 The costs below reflect our suggested hosting stack.

 - $0/mo — Supabase free teir, Cloudflare free teir.
   - Pros: